Ateuluz/final-reality/README.md

 - An amount of life points (HP).
 - A defense stat.
 - A weight value.
-- Ability to equip weapons or other characters.
+- Ability to equip or un-equip weapons.

 Additionally, there's magical characters who have an additional stat: